nadbag98/LLBG/README.md

 # Harmful Bias: A General Label-Leakage Attack on Federated Learning from Bias Gradients

-This repository is based on the Breaching repository created by Geiping et al., that can be found [here](https://github.com/JonasGeiping/breaching).
-It contains the code for the Label Leakage from Bias Gradients (LLBG) attack (link to paper [here](https://mahmoods01.github.io/files/aisec24-label-leakage.pdf)), and only files and code from the original repo to experiment with this attack.
+This repo--based on Geiping et al.'s excellent [breaching repo](https://github.com/JonasGeiping/breaching)--contains the code for the [Label Leakage from Bias Gradients (LLBG) attack](https://mahmoods01.github.io/files/aisec24-label-leakage.pdf).

-Also included are the baselines used - random label reconstruction attack, and different variants of the Label Leakage from Gradients (LLG) attack suggested by Wainakh et al.
-The only data reconstruction attack that appears in this repository is the "Inverting Gradients" attack suggested by Geiping et al. (link to paper [here](https://proceedings.neurips.cc/paper/2020/file/c4ede56bbd98819ae6112b20ac6bf145-Paper.pdf)), as it is the one we experiment with in our paper.
+Also included are the baselines we used: random label-reconstruction attack and different variants of Wainakh et al.'s Label Leakage from Gradients (LLG) attack.
+The only data reconstruction attack that appears in this repository is the [Inverting Gradients attack](https://proceedings.neurips.cc/paper/2020/file/c4ede56bbd98819ae6112b20ac6bf145-Paper.pdf), as it is the one we experiment with in our paper.

 ### Setup
 The environment for the code may be set up by running: